 Why is it important to insist on a drug-free and alcohol-free workplace?

 A drug-free and alcohol-free workplace is the healthiest, safest and most productive place to work.
 Employee illnesses, accidents, absenteeism and productivity are all affected by substance abuse.
-The City of London Substance Abuse Partnership estimates that alcohol-related illness and absences cost businesses in the City more than ?2 billion each year.
-Co-workers may be injured in an accident caused by a drug-impaired or alcohol-impaired co-worker and workplace violence can involve employees with substance abuse problems.
+The City of London Substance Abuse Partnership estimates that alcohol-related illness and absences cost businesses in the city more than 2 billion pounds each year.
+Coworkers may be injured in an accident caused by a drug-impaired or alcohol-impaired colleague and workplace violence can occur more frequently when employees have substance abuse problems.
 The Substance Abuse Partnership estimated that one in four workplace accidents had alcohol as a contributing factor, and that drug abuse contributed to more.

-A substance abuse-free workplace program provides a way to strengthen communities by offering people trapped in substance abuse a way out of their problem and back to productivity.
+A program to create a drug-free workplace provides a way to strengthen communities by offering people trapped in substance abuse a way out of their problem and back to productivity.
 A drug-free workplace program should offer: a written policy, access to assistance, employee education, supervisor training and drug testing.

 What is an Employee Assistance Program (EAP)?

 This is a confidential service to help employees deal with any personal issue that might affect their productivity, including substance abuse.
 It may be a service provided by a department in the company or may be offered by a vendor contracted by the employer.
 An employee suspected of drug or alcohol abuse may be referred to an EAP who has the time and the job of focusing on the employee’s problems and enabling the person to get back to work as soon as possible.
 An EAP can help an employer reduce accidents, sick leave and absenteeism.